 Deep peroneal nerve enters the anterior compartment after piercing interosseous membrane and travels lateral to the anterior tibial muscle, along with the anterior tibial artery and vein.

-In upper third of leg, the nerve lies between the anterior tibial muscle and the extensor digitorum longus whereas in the middle third, it is between the anterior tibial muscle and the extensor hallucis longus.
+In the upper third of the leg, the nerve lies between the anterior tibial muscle and the extensor digitorum longus whereas, in the middle third, it is between the anterior tibial muscle and the extensor hallucis longus.

 The lateral branch supplies the extensor digitorum brevis, the extensor hallucis brevis, the adjacent tarsal and tarsometatarsal joints and, occasionally, the second and third dorsal interosseous muscles.